TahaRostami/Harif/README.md

 ## Some Statistics

-- analysis and proposing method: 1 month
+Analysis and proposing method: 1 month

-- implementation and evaluation: 1 month
+Implementation and evaluation: 1 month

-- documentation: 1 month
+Documentation: 1 month